Nuno Mendes (footballer, born 2002): Sporting CP

-Following the outbreak of the COVID-19 pandemic in February, which brought a premature end to the youth football season, Mendes was one of a small group of youth players to be called up to the first team by manager Rúben Amorim, despite having only played once since November due to an injury.
+Following the outbreak of the COVID-19 pandemic in February, which brought a premature end to the youth football season, Mendes was one of a small group of youth players to be called up to the first team by manager Ruben Amorim, despite having only played once since November due to an injury.
 He made his professional debut in a 1–0 Primeira Liga home win against Paços de Ferreira on 12 June 2020, as a 72nd-minute substitute for Marcos Acuña.

-After the latter left for Sevilla in the 2020 off-season, Mendes became first choice at only 18, becoming the youngest player to make the club's starting XI since Cristiano Ronaldo in September 2002; he went onto start six of his side's seven remaining league matches.
+After the latter left for Sevilla in the 2020 off-season, Mendes became first choice at only 18, becoming the youngest player to make the club's starting XI since Ronaldo in September 2002; he went onto start six of his side's seven remaining league matches.
 He scored his first competitive goal for them on 4 October of the same year, in the 2–0 away victory over Portimonense.

 Mendes agreed to a contract extension on 19 December 2020, increasing his buyout clause from €45 million to €70 million.
 He played 29 games for the eventual champions, while also being named in the Team of the Year.

 On 31 July 2021, Mendes provided an assist for Jovane Cabral in the 2–1 defeat of Braga and conquest of the Supertaça Cândido de Oliveira.

 Paris Saint-Germain

+2021–23: First league titles and Ligue Young Player of the Year

 On 31 August 2021, Mendes joined Paris Saint-Germain on a season-long loan with an option to buy.
 He made his Ligue 1 debut for the club on 11 September, coming on as a 85th-minute substitute in a 4–0 defeat of Clermont.
 He appeared in his first game in the UEFA Champions League four days later, replacing Abdou Diallo 75 minutes into a 1–1 draw away to Club Brugge in the group stage; he had an instant impact on the pitch, notably making a "brilliant" run to set up a shooting opportunity for Lionel Messi at the 77th minute.
 He made his first start later that month, in a 2–1 win over Lyon.

-Mendes helped PSG win their record-tying 10th national championship by making 27 appearances (18 starts), and later was nominated to the Young Player of the Year and named to the Team of the Year alongside two of his teammates.
-On 31 May 2022, his buyout clause of €38 million was triggered and he signed a permanent four-year contract.
+He helped PSG to win their record-tying 10th national championship by making 27 appearances (18 starts), and later was nominated to the Young Player of the Year award and named to the Team of the Year alongside two of his teammates.

-Mendes scored his first official goal on 3 September 2022, closing a 3–0 away victory against Nantes.
-His first in the Champions League came on 2 November, the 2–1 winner at Juventus in the last group fixture.
+On 31 May 2022, Mendes' buyout clause of €38 million was triggered and he signed a permanent four-year contract.
+He scored his first official goal on 3 September, closing a 3–0 away victory against Nantes.
+His first in the Champions League came on 2 November, the winner in a 2–1 victory away to Juventus in the last group fixture.
+During the season, he was a key contributor to his team's record 11th title, winning the Young Player of the Year and being included in the Team of the Year in the process.